SESMG/SESMG/docs/structure_of_energy_system/structure.rst

 networks.
 Links are not represented by a separate oemof class, they are rather represented by transformers.
 In order to map a loss-free connection between two buses, an efficiency of 1 is used.
-If a link is undirected, a separate transformer must be used for each direction.
+If a link is undirected, a separate transformer is used for each direction.
 In an energy system, links can represent, for example, electrical powerlines, gas pipelines, district heating distribution networks or similar.